 ktel Posted June 6, 2012 Posted June 6, 2012 I'm not suggesting you need to become best friends with them.
 Just present yourself differently to them.
 Even if they are not normally this competitive, if someone came up to me solely for the purpose of asking for help on an assignment, I would probably be hesitant to help them.
 You need to go about it differently.
 Perhaps suggest to people that you all get together to work on an upcoming assignment so you can ask each other questions.

 margarets Posted June 6, 2012 Author Posted June 6, 2012 I'm not suggesting you need to become best friends with them.
 Just present yourself differently to them.
 Even if they are not normally this competitive, if someone came up to me solely for the purpose of asking for help on an assignment, I would probably be hesitant to help them.
 You need to go about it differently.
 Perhaps suggest to people that you all get together to work on an upcoming assignment so you can ask each other questions.
 You are making all kinds of assumptions about how I have approached my classmates - in particular, that I'm doing it wrong, when I haven't actually said anything about my approach.
 What I actually asked for was advice on how to deal with the prof who thinks going to other students is an option when it's actually a crap-shoot.
 Do you have advice for that?
 Also, why would you think that people who respond negatively to a direct request would somehow be interested in taking time out of their schedule to meet in a group and give help that way?
 That's like an hour or two out of their life, when they've already shown a disinclination to give two minutes.
 I'm interested in your opinion on this: Let's say I turn out to be one of the stars of the course, and people come to me for help.
 Should I rebuff those who previously rebuffed me, who are only coming to me now because they know that I have the info?
-How would you handle that situation? cmg0610, jeffster, sareth and 6 others 1 8
+How would you handle that situation? sareth, go3187, Sigaba and 6 others 1 8

 ktel Posted June 6, 2012 Posted June 6, 2012 While you haven't specifically said anything about your approach, you have said many subtle things that suggest how you may have approached them.
 For example: " I've been friendly with everyone and helped all who asked when I could, without requiring them to pretend to be interested in me as a person first (real friendship takes time) " This is what you have done, and I understand why you might expect the same from others, but it's a natural thing for people to hold back when they think they are being approached for the sole purpose of getting something out of them.
 Even if you only want to get something out of them, more finesse is needed.
 Another sentence that made me infer things about your approach: " We haven't gotten any assignments back yet, so I don't know if I'm bombing the course or doing well or what.
 Or, for that matter, who in the class is worth asking for help.
 I guess we'll see who the "stars" are and perhaps the dynamic of the class will change then. " This to me indicated the most that you see your classmates only of worth to you if they help you out.
 That may or may not be the case, but don't make it look that way to them.
 People will be much more helpful if they enjoy helping you and not only if they can get help in return.
 I think people who respond negatively to a direct request may do so for fear of being used.
 You are speaking with them only if you want something from them.
 By offering to meet in a group, prior to having an actual question you need to ask this aspect is missing.
 If they too have questions they need to ask, they may feel more comfortable asking in this setting where its more collaborative and less likely to be misconstrued as purely selfish.
 It's not an issue of the amount of time they want to dedicate, but about how they perceive your intentions.
 I personally have never hesitated to help a classmate even if I don't think they will be able to similarly help me in return.
 If I had a classmate who needed my help on a regular basis without helping me, perhaps I would limit my advice, but I would not completely rebuff someone initially even if they rebuffed me first.
 I didn't specifically provide advice about approaching the prof, because I think it's quite obvious.
 Lie to him and say you have asked others for help and nobody knew the answer.
 Simple. go3187 and Sigaba 2

 margarets Posted June 6, 2012 Author Posted June 6, 2012 "You are speaking with them only if you want something from them."
 That's purely your assumption, because nothing in my posts indicates that either way.
 You really have no idea what my interactions have been with these students re: sharing help or any other topic.
 Re: my comment about who the "stars" are, you assumed I meant specifically who *I* should ask for help, but actually I was speaking in general terms.
 Once that emerges, the help-seekers will naturally gravitate towards the more accomplished students.
 It might turn out that I'm one of the stars.
 If so, I guess I'll have the option to judge the intentions of my classmates when they ask me for help.
 (In fact I'll have an opportunity at the next class.
 There is a student who ALWAYS asks me for help.
 But she might be a user, so I better watch out.
 If it's OK for others to rebuff me, then it's OK for me to rebuff them, right?)
 I think it's interesting that you mention it's all about how they "perceive my intentions" (i.e. act like I'm not looking for help when really I am) and then you recommend lying to the prof. So basically your advice is: prevarication.
 Which I suppose is how you managed to "rely heavily" on your classmates.
 Hm.
-Two Espressos, cmg0610, pinkrobot and 3 others 6
+Sigaba, Two Espressos, cmg0610 and 3 others 6

 Sigaba Posted June 6, 2012 Posted June 6, 2012 @margarets-- If you present yourself IRL as you do in this thread, I could see how you'd have difficulties establishing rapport with your classmates.
 (And just so you understand, ktel is talking about establishing rapport, not prevarication.)
-Instead of asking yourself if your classmates are worth the effort, you might benefit from treating yourself to a beverage at your favorite coffee house, turning that question around, and having a candid conversation with yourself. ktel, stell4, pinkrobot and 1 other 4
+Instead of asking yourself if your classmates are worth the effort, you might benefit from treating yourself to a beverage at your favorite coffee house, turning that question around, and having a candid conversation with yourself. stell4, ktel, pinkrobot and 1 other 4

 ktel Posted June 6, 2012 Posted June 6, 2012 (edited) I think I clearly pointed out where in your posts I gained my assumptions from.
 Obviously I don't know you, so all I have to go on is what you posted here.
 I'll give you another piece of advice then.
 If you don't feel comfortable lying to the professor, your other option is to tell the truth.
 Tell him you have reached out to other students and no help has been received.
 Personally I see this as the less favorable option as it puts your character and your interactions with others in question.
 But it's only a 12 week program, not like you will be making long lasting relationships.
 Your assumptions about my interactions with my peers is interesting.
 The classmates I relied heavily on, also relied heavily on me (such is the case in a program the favors group work and interaction as mine did), and also became very close friends.
 Our friendship is what drove me to help them whenever they needed it, hence my advice to you about your approach.
 Edited June 6, 2012 by ktel go3187 1